 Test Stream Setup

 First, go to the Edit Event/Features page of your event, and click Add Feature.
 Add a Live Stream feature, and click Done.
 If you want to run a test with multiple different groups of people at different times, no problem!
 You can go live as many times as you want in a single studio.

-Now, click the Settings (⚙️) icon on the feature, and name it something with "Test" at the end, and assign the feature to.
+Now, click the Settings (⚙️) icon on the feature, name it something with "Test" at the end, and assign the feature to.
 If attendees are already using your event, consider creating a hidden Group that's only for speakers and staff so attendees can't see or join the stream.
 Simply select your hidden group in the Visible To field, and attendees will be none the wiser. 🙂

 Now, click Edit on the test feature, and select Socio Streaming by Restream as the Live Stream provider.
 If you'll be using Chat for your stream, make sure to enable it.
 Click Save Changes when you're done.

 Now, click Edit on the test feature again.
 You'll see that the Invite Speakers link is now available.
-Click Copy next to the link field, and then distribute the link and our Speaker Instructions to anyone who'll be joining your test session.
+Click Copy next to the link field, and then distribute the link and our Speaker Instructions to anyone joining your test session.
 You can also share this fun video we made to show some common best practices.

-Before you start your test, it's a good idea to load up any banners, logos, overlays, or videos that will be in use for the actual session.
+Before you start your test, it's a good idea to load up any banners, logos, overlays, or videos that'll be in use for the actual session.
 You can enter the studio to upload the assets at any time.

 ⭐️ Keep in mind, when you upload assets to any session or Live Stream's Studio in your event, those assets will be available in every other Studio! ✅